openstack-infra/system-config/doc/source/irc.rst

   Log a message of success to the "Successes" wiki page.
 This is meant as a collection mechanism for little celebration of small successes in OpenStack development.

+A channel can be added to statusbot by editing the public Hiera data file, :file:`hiera/common.yaml`.

 .. _gerritbot: